riceissa/issarice.com/wiki/index.md

 that I hope to complete at some point.

 I've been spending quite a bit of time reading about consciousness lately.
-I hope to begin producing some output from this soon but I am still figuring how my options.
+I hope to begin producing some output from this soon but I am still figuring out my options.

 # Activity feeds